ovejocangrejo/Deathburgh/docs/Actions & Reactions.md

 Miniatures can only perform one action at a time, and the same action cannot be repeated in the same turn, with the same miniature, unless a skill or rule allows it.

-Reactions can only be performed in response to an opponent’s action—never to another reaction.
-Each miniature can react only once per action, meaning:
+Reactions can only be performed in response to an opponent’s action—never to another reaction or another miniature besides the one performing the action, meaning:

 ● No chain reactions.